Vitamin B12 for Vegans

 Vitamin B12, also referred to as cobalamin, is a water-soluble vitamin that contains the mineral cobalt.
 It plays an important role in cell metabolism, nerve function, and red cell blood formation, as well as the production of DNA.

 Vitamin B12 is important for the support and maintenance of the essential processes that keep our body healthy.
-Getting a sufficient amount of this vitamin can help prevent you from developing pernicious anemia, a condition that affects the quality of red blood cells produced.
+Getting a sufficient amount of this vitamin can help prevent you from developing pernicious anaemia, a condition that affects the quality of red blood cells produced.

 However, unlike most other vitamins, vitamin B12 can only be formulated by bacterial symbiosis.
 This means only specific types of bacteria can produce the vitamin.
 It is naturally present in some foods or added to others.
 It is also available as a dietary supplement, especially for those on a vegan diet.

 Don't worry.
 Taking a vegan B12 supplement doesn't mean that you have a poor diet.
 Anyone—whether you're on an animal-based or vegan diet—can take dietary supplements.
 It's completely safe and normal.
 Learn more about how to take vegan supplements and which ones you actually need to be healthy.

 Vitamin B12 deficiency: Signs and symptoms